Trending Topics

 • Realize that affairs do happen and commit to not putting yourself in harm’s way.
 Have the mindset “I will never have an affair or cheat physically and/or emotionally.”

 • It only takes one person to change your life and those around you forever.
 When you find yourself around that one retreat and turn toward your spouse.
-Begin working out those hurts, wounds and sources of anger with them that are making you unhappy at home.
+Begin working out those hurts, wounds and sources of anger that are making you unhappy at home.

-• Educate yourself on marriage and long-term relationships skills.
+• Educate yourself on marriage and long-term relationship skills.
 This is a different relationship from any other and needs a survival mindset to last in sickness and in health, till death do you part.

-• Know that every marriage and long-term committed partnership encounters really tough times.
+• Know that every marriage and long-term committed partnership encounters tough times.
 Expect the bad times.
 Commit to working on survival skills such as communication during the good times so that they are in place and practiced until they become second nature.
 It is harder to learn these skills in crisis mode.
 Remember: repetition and practice save lives on the street; now, apply this concept in building your marriage’s survival mode.

-• Check in with your spouse and partner.
+• Check-in with your spouse and partner.
 Ask them how they are doing in the relationship, if they need anything from you and what you could do differently.
 Open the lines of communication to build safety in the relationship.
 Be open to their feedback and avoid becoming defensive, hostile or taking it too personally; that will only lead to the marriage breaking down instead of building a future together.

 Define cheating

 One of the best conversations my husband Mike and I had when we began dating was around how we each defined cheating so we knew what lines to not cross.
 Every individual and couple has different tolerances.
-Some couples define the mere act of flirting as cheating while others have an absolutely open relationship.
+Some couples define the mere act of flirting as cheating while others have an open relationship.

 Most individuals and couples fall somewhere along the continuum between the two but even in that open or swinging relationship, each couple has certain hard and fast rules that must never be betrayed.
 A person must know what and when they have betrayed the trust of the other, and strive to never cross that line.